Adoption in progress

 Making progress in Scotland

 Some Health Boards have already put mpMRI before biopsy into the prostate cancer diagnostic pathway.
-Use our map to see which ones.
+Use our map (last updated in June 2018) to see which ones.

 Overcoming barriers to adoption